CaptEmulation/nitrogen-website/source/docs/nitrogen/index.md

 # Client Module

-Nitrogen is typically used through a JavaScript client module.
-This section describes the APIs that each of the classes in this module exposes.
+Nitrogen provides a JavaScript client module to make interacting with the REST and realtime endpoints of the Nitrogen service.
+This section describes the each of the objects in this module.

 ## Installation

-If you are building a node.js application you should install nitrogen via npm:
+Installation of nitrogen is via npm for client applications using node.js For client applications using node.js, install nitrogen is via npm:

 `npm install nitrogen`